BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 # ChangeLog
 ## V3.9.0 (2024-07-09)
-* Mapper are injectable, and can be customize with injectable paramaters (userId, permission...)
+* Mapper are injectable, and can be customize with injectable parameters (userId, permission...)
 * Right on team are review to be more flexible with children teams.
 ### Angular
 * CRUD:
   * Multi sort (can sort by several column with ctrl key)
   * Site members : display and sort by last name (and not first name).
   * Add filters : not end with / not start with / empty date / not empty date.
-  * Filter header udapted to all type
+  * Filter header adapted to all type
   * Possibility to export/import at csv format for massif add, update or delete.
   * Fix position of a column.
-* CRUD + forms : Additionnal paremeter on field
+* CRUD + forms : Additional parameter on field
   * isVisible: possibility to hide a field.
   * isOnlyInitializable: field can be change at creation but not at update.
   * isOnlyUpdatable: field can be change at update but not at creation.